 palette_entries[ cIdx ][ i ] specifies the i-th element in the palette for the color component cIdx.

-The array previousPaletteEntries is equal to the array palette_entries of the last CU decoded in palette mode.
+tempPaletteEntries is a temporary array to hold palette entries from both palette_entries and previousPaletteEntries of the current CU.
+The array previousPaletteEntries is equal to the final content of the array tempPaletteEntries of the last CU decoded in palette mode.

+palette_limit_run: specifies the minimum palette index that has no palette run coded for copy index mode.

 palette_escape_val specifies the escape pixel value.

+last_index is the value of the last index in raster scan order, 1 initially when x0 and y0 are zero.

+last_transition is a table containing max_palette_size entries, initially containing all zeroes except for first value which is 1.

-palette_run_type_flag equal to 1 specifies that the decoding process is COPY_ABOVE_MODE where the decoded pixel value is equal to the pixel at the same location in the above row. palette_run_type_flag equal to 0 specifies that the decoding process mode is INDEX_MODE where the pixel’s palette index is coded in the bitstream. .
+palette_run_type_flag equal to 1 specifies that the decoding process is COPY_ABOVE_MODE where the decoded pixel value is equal to the pixel at the same location in the above row. palette_run_type_flag equal to 0 specifies that the decoding process mode is INDEX_MODE where the pixel’s palette index is coded in the bitstream. palette_run_type_flag equal to 2 specifies that the decoding process mode is TRANSITION_MODE where the pixel’s palette index is provided implicitly using last_index and the transition table last_transition.

 When palette_run_type_flag is not present, it is inferred to be equal to INDEX_MODE.

 palette_index is an index to the palette entries.
+If palette_index is equal to MAX_PLT_SIZE, the pixel is coded as ESCAPE_PIXEL.

+truncated_index is a truncated binary syntax element taking into account the fact some values of palette_index are not possible.

-If palette_index is equal to palette_size, the pixel is coded as ESCAPE_PIXEL.palette_run the number of consecutive locations minus 1 with the same palette index as the position in the above row when palette_run_type_flag is equal to COPY_ABOVE_MODE or represents the number of consecutive locations minus 1 with the same palette index when palette_run_type_flag is equal to INDEX_MODE.
+palette_run the number of consecutive locations minus 1 with the same palette index as the position in the above row when palette_run_type_flag is equal to COPY_ABOVE_MODE or represents the number of consecutive locations minus 1 with the same palette index when palette_run_type_flag is equal to INDEX_MODE.

 8.4.1 General decoding process for coding units coded in intra prediction mode